gdsestimating/winbidpro15-docs/docs/setup/installing-on-a-server.md

 ### Installing WinBidPro

 WinBidPro installs **per user**, not machine wide.
-Because of this, it does not require admin privileges.
 This allows it to update itself which it does automatically while the program is running.
 There is not currently an opt-out setting for auto-updates.

 :::note
 The WinBidPro installer is created using Squirrel -- an open-source project.
 It's fast, simple, and installs with only user permissions rather than admin permissions.
 :::

-There are two options to initially install the program:
+There are two options to initially install the program for multiple users:

 1. (*recommended*) Using the "WinBidPro Deployment Tool"
-2. Log in as each user and run the normal installer
+2. Log in as each user and run the normal installer for each.

 ### Using the WinBidPro Deployment Tool